We like to make life hard for ourselves sometimes.

-If you’re anything like me, by Thursday the upcoming Sunday sermon is looming in your mind.
+If you’re anything like me, by Thursday the upcoming Sunday sermon is already looming in your mind.

 You put yourself under an enormous of pressure, hiding away in your study for up to twenty hours with the weight of the world on your shoulders.

 Each and every week you’re expected to step up to the pulpit and deliver engaging, impactful, inspirational, spiritual and life-applicable messages.

 Of course, God can speak to you as you prepare a sermon alone and He does.

 I love nothing more than hearing a divine word of God straight from the throne room after an intense time of study and prayer.